-- 11.25 Availability of community facilities can contribute towards community spirit, and can also reduce the need to travel by making communities more self-contained. - 11.26 It is projected that there will be a significant shortfall of school places in the Borough over the plan period and many schools, particularly within Lytham and St Annes, are already at capacity.
-Lancashire County Council, as the Education Authority, currently holds a site off Mowbreck Lane, Wesham for the possible relocation of Medlar with Wesham Church of England primary school on Garstang Road North, Wesham.
-The site is identified on the Policies Map and is safeguarded for school purposes.
-LCC considers that it is likely that provision will need to be made for an additional secondary school site within the timescale of the Local Plan.
-Further information on education provision is set out in the Infrastructure Delivery Plan (IDP), which accompanies this local plan. - 11.27 There is a lack of reliable, high speed electronic communication in parts of the Borough.
-LCC is leading on the Lancashire Superfast Broadband Project which aims to bring improved broadband speeds to businesses and communities in Lancashire, including Fylde, by the end of 2015.
+- 10.25 Availability of community facilities can contribute towards community spirit, and can also reduce the need to travel by making communities more self-contained. - 10.26 It is projected that there will be a significant shortfall of school places in the Borough over the plan period and many schools, particularly within Lytham and St Annes, are already at capacity.
+Lancashire County Council, as the Education Authority, considers that a provision will need to be made for an additional secondary school site within the timescale of the Local Plan.
+Further information on education provision is set out in the Infrastructure Delivery Plan (IDP), which accompanies this Local Plan. - 10.27 There is a lack of reliable, high speed electronic communication in parts of the Borough.
+LCC is leading on the Lancashire Superfast Broadband Project which aims to bring improved broadband speeds to businesses and communities in Lancashire, including Fylde.
 This will help to stimulate and increase business productivity, aid home working opportunities and attract investment into Lancashire.
-Again, further information is set out in the IDP. - 11.28 There is a shortfall of burial and crematoria facilities in Fylde.
-Most churchyard burial grounds have closed and demand for municipal burial land is increasing.
-The existing supply of burial land
+Again, further information is set out in the IDP. - 10.28 The protection of leisure, cultural and tourism assets, such as golf courses and seaside resort facilities, is covered in policy EC6 in Chapter 8.
+The protection of existing open spaces (Green Infrastructure network) is covered in policy ENV3 in Chapter 13.